mac999/building_energy_prediction_model/README.md

 # Energy Prediction Model for research
 This repository contains the Energy Prediction Model program in KICT R&D project call ERC, designed to predict energy consumption based on a pre-trained deep learning model.
+You can download [the trained model](https://drive.google.com/drive/folders/1-wKivitvpK1PJbNFvKjvy77hqg7R1siX?usp=sharing) for energy prediction.
 It supports both a command-line interface (CLI) and a web-based interface for predictions.

 ## Table of Contents
 - [Overview](#overview)